TheNotary/arrays_in_db/rails - put an array on a modle.md

       end
     end

 Ok, see there?
 We couldn't just name it plain old "courses" because that name is taken by the ActiveRecord name "course.rb" which translates to "Courses" when you ascribe the has_many relationship.
 But this is still pretty cool, right?
-We just used a basic getter.
+We just implimented a basic getter.
 Now let's play with it in the console!
 Afterwards we can impliment a setter method!!!

     $  rails console